SalahShallapy/DishDrop/README.md

 ## Note

-- This project's backend is locally setup and isn'ts running on a server so you have to follow the installing steps and start the backend server in order to see the fetched data on the frontend UI
+- This project's backend is locally setup and isn't running on a server so you have to follow the installing steps and start the backend server in order to see the fetched data on the frontend UI

 ## Contributing